ulisesrey/ulisesrey/README.md

   - [MNIST DataSet Prediction](): 👷🏼 Cleaning it up to add it soon.
   - [Barcelona neighborhood analysis](): . 👷🏼 Cleaning it up to add it soon.
 - Data Engineering and Data Analysis:
   - [Movie Analysis](https://github.com/ulisesrey/movie_project): An installable package to analyze datasets from the Internet Movie Database (imbd).
-FInal project of Python I of the master in Data Science - UOC.
+Final project of Python I of the master in Data Science - UOC.
   - [NYC Taxi Traffic Analysis](https://github.com/ulisesrey/nyc_taxi_study): Analysis of the taxi routes in NYC, before during and after the COVID pandemic.
   - [Bike as a service prediction modelling](https://github.com/franmastromarino/ub-bicing-capstone-project): A forecasting model on the transport use of a bike as a service platform in Barcelona.
 Used databricks to log model parameters and streamlit for app deployment and visualization.